-The following table sets forth the fees billed or expected to be billed by PwC for audit, audit-related, tax and all other services rendered for 2016 and 2015 (in thousands):
+The following table sets forth the fees billed or expected to be billed by PwC for audit, audit-related, tax and all other services rendered for 2017 and 2016 (in thousands):

-2 2016 2015
+2017 2016

-Audit Fees \$ 915 \$ 1,505
+Audit Fees \$ 1,038 \$ 992

-Audit Related Fees - -
+Audit Related Fees

-Tax Fees 30 177
+Tax Fees 136 30

-All Other Fees - 2
+All Other Fees 1 -

-\$ 945 \$ 1,684
+\$ 1,175 \$ 1,022

 Audit Fees.
-Represents fees billed for professional services provided in connection with the audit of our annual financial statements, reviews of our quarterly financial statements, services provided in connection with the submission of our Registration Statement on Form S-1 in connection with our IPO, services in connection with our Registration Statements on Form S-8, and consultations on accounting matters directly related to the audit.
+Represents fees billed for professional services provided in connection with the audit of our annual financial statements, reviews of our quarterly financial statements, services in connection with our Registration Statements on Form S-8, and consultations on accounting matters directly related to the audit.